yesmeck/redux-modal/docs/api.md

 * `config`(Object)
   * `name`(String)(Require) The modal name.
-  * `resolve`(Function) Things you want resolve before show your modal, if return a promise, the modal will show after the promise resolved.
+  * `resolve`(Function) Things you want to resolve before show your modal, if return a promise, the modal will show after the promise resolved.
   * `destroyOnHide`(Bool) Weather destroy the modal state and umount the modal after hide.

 ### Returns